Heartland Harmony

-One-to-one Lessons
+Basketry Lessons

-Also, because lessons take place at our basketry willow farm, all private lessons students have the opportunity to get hands-on knowledge of material preparation in addition to weaving; including information about growing and processing basketry willow, wild coppicing native varieties, how to store, sort, soak, and more.
+Also, because lessons take place at our willow farm, all private lessons students have the opportunity to get hands-on knowledge of material preparation in addition to weaving; including information about growing and processing basketry willow, wild coppicing native varieties, how to store, sort, soak, and more.
 These skills are essential for students interested in continued practice.

 "The three-day basketweaving intensive was perfect for me to learn the basics of willow weaving and then feel comfortable continuing to practice on my own at home.
 Anni was such a good teacher - really thorough and knowledgeable, as well as friendly, encouraging and laid back.
 I loved seeing her willow farm, and I enjoyed spending time with her while I learned.
 I hope to be able to come back and continue lessons sometime in the future!"